Ralf Obergfell: Gutterslut (2007–2014)

 Working in creative collaboration with artist Jonny Woo and DJs Per QX and Nic Fisher, Obergfell co-founded the LGBTQIA+ club event Gutterslut in London during this period.
 Gutterslut was later referred to by The Guardian as "an East London staple".
 Time Out London described it as "East London's most hedonistic polysexual tranny bash".
 Gutterslut was attended by partygoers, drag artists and celebrities including the Pet Shop Boys whose singer Neil Tennant said of the party: "'These days, we often go to Berghain [the infamous Berlin club] on a Sunday lunchtime, or Gutterslut in east London. [...]
 I personally like crazy nights with ridiculous drag queens, not people taking photos of the DJ all night.'"
 Images of Gutterslut events appear in the book New club Kids: London Party Fashion in the Noughties by Oggy Yordanov.

 In the summer of 2012, Obergfell, together with Trailer Trash and his fellow Gutterslut organisers, hosted the Big Top stage at Lovebox Festival in Victoria Park, London, with a lineup that included Tiga, James Murphy, Pat Mahoney of LCD Soundsystem, Ivan Smagghe and headliner DJ Hell.
 Gutterslut hosted artists DJ Hell and Felix da Housecat at XOYO in London in 2014.
 From 2010 Until 2013, Obergfell continued to hold Gutterslut events at the Berlin clubs Sisyphos, Vögelchen (formerly Hubertuslounge) and Chalet.

 Beautiful Freaks (2005–2010)

 Obergfell's involvement in Gutterslut significantly influenced his work as a photographer.
 During this period, Obergfell began to experiment with artistic portrait photography.
 Working with installation artist Tony Hornecker, he created his second solo exhibition, Beautiful Freaks, in 2009, which was first shown at the Dalston Superstore with photographs featuring drag artists who appeared at East London nightclubs around that time.

 In an interview with i-D magazine, Obergfell described the project as "a portraiture series and a tribute to our friends, some of London's most iconic creatures of the night."
 The show was later selected to be displayed at the Royal College of Art in London as part of the Gender and Performance group show.
 In 2020, photographs from the series were included in the photography anthology New Queer Photography edited by Benjamin Wolbergs.
+In 2024, the entire series was included in the exhibition "Love, Lust & Freedom" at the Kunstmuseum Brandts in Odense, Denmark as part of the Copenhagen Photo Festival.